d-smith/ml-speciality-notes/acloud.guru/04-data-preparation.md

 Feature engineering

-* Transforming attributes within our data to make them more useful withing our model for the problen at hand.
+* Transforming attributes within our data to make them more useful within our model for the problen at hand.
 Feature engineering is often compared to an art.

 Text feature engineering: transforming text within our data so machine learning can better analyze it.
 Splitting text into bite size pieces.